A Subtle Way to Improve Your Smile

 Consistent wear is important for treatment to stay on track.
 Aligners must be worn 20 to 22 hours per day. - Lifestyle preference:

 There is no specific age limit for clear aligner treatment.
 Adults of any age may be eligible, provided their teeth, gums, and bone support are healthy.
-Clear aligners are a clear, removable option that may be used to address alignment or bite concerns.
+Clear aligners are a removable orthodontic option that may be used to address alignment or bite concerns.

 Rather than age, your dental professional will assess your oral health and treatment goals.
 If your mouth is healthy and your treatment needs are appropriate, clear aligners may be one of the options discussed during your Eversmile Dental orthodontics consultation.